-Dr. Timothy R. Billiar joined the University of Pittsburgh in 1992 as the first Samuel P. Harbison endowed assistant professor of Surgery.
-Currently, he is George Vance Foster Professor and Chair in the Department of Surgery.
+Dr. Timothy Billiar joined the University of Pittsburgh in 1992 as the first Samuel P. Harbison endowed assistant professor of surgery.
+Currently, he is George Vance Foster endowed professor and chair in the Department of Surgery.
 He is also a deputy director in the Molecular Medicine Institute and principal investigator of the Billiar Laboratory.

 As a result of his research, Dr. Billiar has gained an international reputation for his contributions to understanding the role of nitric oxide in gene therapy, trauma, liver disease, and other potential clinical applications.
 He holds six US patents associated with his research.

-Dr. Billiar has written for numerous publications and has been the recipient of consistent grant money from the NIH and other institutions.
+Dr. Billiar has written hundreds of publications and has been the recipient of consistent grant money from the NIH and other institutions.
 He was recognized in the Best Doctors In America for 2003-2004 and 2005-2006.